-If you're having trouble connecting a DAKboard Wall Display or CPU to your Wi-Fi network, here are a few things to check and confirm.
+If you're having trouble connecting a DAKboard device to a Wi-Fi network, here are a few things to check and confirm.

-First, try restarting your device by unplugging the power and plugging the power back in.
+First, try restarting the DAKboard device by unplugging the power and plugging the power back in.
 If that doesn't seem to fix the connectivity issue, continue on and check the following items:

-- Make sure your Wi-Fi network and router are turned on.
+- Make sure the Wifi network and router are turned on.

-- If your Wi-Fi network is not showing up as an option, try rebooting your router.
+- If the Wifi network is not showing up as an option, try rebooting the router.

 - DAKboard can only connect to 2.4GHz networks, so if you have a dual-band router or access point, make sure DAKboard is connecting to the proper 2.4 GHz network and not the 5GHz network.

-- DAKboard should not be connected to unsecured Wi-Fi networks.
-Make sure you're security level is at least WPA2, and a Wi-Fi password is configured.
+- DAKboard should not be connected to unsecured Wifi networks.
+Make sure the security level is at least WPA2, and a Wi-Fi password is configured.

 - Avoid connecting to "Guest" networks, or to wifi extended networks ("Ext") as this can cause problems during the initial setup.

 A few other advanced things to check:

-- Hidden SSID: If your network's SSID is hidden or set to not broadcast, you may need to temporarily unhide or broadcast this SSID to get DAKboard to connect.
+- Hidden SSID: If the network's SSID is hidden or set to not broadcast, you may need to temporarily unhide or broadcast this SSID to get DAKboard to connect.

-MAC Address Filtering: If you've enabled "MAC address filtering" on your router previously, you'll need to disable it or add an exception for your DAKboard.
+MAC Address Filtering: If "MAC address filtering" is enabled on your router previously, you'll need to disable it or add an exception for DAKboard.
 Find your DAKboard MAC address here: How to find the MAC address